-A guide to natural and biodegradable fibres that are safe to compost and can be washed without shedding tiny plastic microfibres that go on to pollute the sea.
+A guide to natural and biodegradable fibres that are safe to compost and can be used and washed without shedding tiny plastic microfibres that go on to pollute the land and sea.

 What Are Fibres & Bristles

 Bristles are short stiff animal hairs or feathers.
-However the word bristle is often used to describe the stiff vegetable fibres used in brushes.
+Or very stiff vegetable fibres used in brushes.

-Plant derived fibres/bristles include everything from the finest cotton to the hairiest thickest coconut coir rope to the stiffest bassine
+Plant derived fibres/bristles include everything from the finest cotton to the stiffest bassine

 Animal derived fibres/bristles range from fine silk to boar bristle hair brushes.

 Bristles and fibres can also be replicated in plastic.
 So acrylic mimics wool and plastic brushes replace natural brooms.

 Fibres (and then yarns and ultimately fabrics) can be can be natural, synthetic or chemically produced hybrid called regenerated fibres.

 Know Your Fibres